 - Level D - evidence is from limited studies that are either such poor quality or too conflicting that no conclusions can be made.
 No evidence from either authoritative sources or research involving humans was found.

-See the PEN Writer’s Guide for a full description of the PEN® approach to retrieval, synthesis and grading of evidence, and for more information on the levels of evidence.
+See the PEN Authors and Reviewers Guide for a full description of the PEN® approach to retrieval, synthesis and grading of evidence, and for more information on the levels of evidence.

 User Evaluation of PEN® as a Knowledge-to-Practice Tool

 In 2008, Dietitians of Canada collaborated with researchers in the Department of Applied Nutrition, Mount Saint Vincent University to evaluate the effectiveness of the PEN System as a knowledge translation and transfer tool for incorporating new knowledge into dietetic practice.

 - 92% said they were confident with the quality of PEN System information.

 - 88% felt the PEN System enabled them to take an evidence-based approach to practice.